-If your site launch did not complete as expected, and you still require assistance after following the troubleshooting steps below, reach out to VIP support to restore your site to the most recent backup.
+If a site launch did not complete as expected, and assistance is still needed after following the troubleshooting steps below, create a request with VIP Support to restore the site to the most recent backup.

-In the case of multisite, verify the domain has been correctly entered in the Network Admin.
-If you mapped the domain without the
+For WordPress multisite environments, verify that the domain has been correctly entered in the Network Admin.
+If the domain was mapped without the

-www prefix, accessing the site at www.example.com is going to return a “Site Not Found” error because custom code must be added to your vip-config.php file to handle redirects for multisite subsites.
+www prefix, accessing the site at www.example.com will return a “Site Not Found” error because redirects for subsites must be handled by adding custom code to the vip-config.php file.

 URLs not updated with launched domain